Rory Enright – President

 Rory is a highly engaged and active member of the local North Shore community.
-In addition to serving as the Vice President and Secretary of the Kauai North Shore Community Foundation, Rory currently serves as the general manager for the Princeville at Hanalei Community Association (PHCA).
+In addition to serving as president of the Kaua’i North Shore Community Foundation, Rory is on the board of the Kaua’i Chamber of Commerce and member of its Government Affairs Committee, is an active leader of the Princeville Community Emergency Response Team (CERT), and was previously the General Manager of the Princeville Community Association (PHCA).

 Originally from Henley-on-Thames, England, Mary has made the North Shore her home for over 30 years.
 Her first job here was with Princeville Corporation becoming the Promotions Manager in the marketing department.
 After Hurricane Iniki blew away that job, she started her own business, Custom Care Company, working with VIP clients to coordinate their property and concierge needs.
 Now retired, she keeps busy volunteering and staying healthy.
 Mary is a founding member of the Foundation, and is active on the board and the education and finance committees.
 She leads the educational enrichment program team helping North Shore youth succeed in their schoolwork.
 Whenever possible, she and her longtime partner, Jonathan, continue feeding their passion for travel.

 April McGinnis – Secretary